 Q2.
 What things do you put in water to make tea?
 Which of those things dissolves in water?

 Answer: To prepare tea we need to add sugar, tea powder, milk to the water.
 Milk and sugar gets dissolved in water while the tea powder settles down at the bottom later by using strainer we can obtain tea.

 Q3.
 You have been given some mishri pieces (lumps of sugar).
 Suggest some ways to dissolve them quickly.

-Answer: Lumps of sugar can be dissolved by adding little amount of water and putting it on low flame, lumps of sugar can be crushed into smaller pieces later by adding water to it could be heated over heat and continuous stirring results in dissolving.
+Answer: Lumps of sugar can be dissolved by adding little amount of water and putting it on low flame, lumps of sugar can be crushed into smaller pieces later by adding water to it could be heated over flame and continuous stirring results in dissolving.